Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/5-plans-plots.md

 "Ha, I knew it!"
 He splayed his ears in amused contentment.

-"Well…why waste an opportunity?
+"Well... why waste an opportunity?
 You can’t have been on a Fang for very long though.
 You’ve been a very busy Champion."

 "Yup, just four years.
 They put me on a Fang as soon as I made Brother and Stud, then when I made Stud-Prime they sent me to High Mountain for War College and made me a Fang Warleader.
 I was good at it too, ‘bout the first time I ever felt *really* smart, yeah?
-Then I took advanced combatives, someone suggested I challenge the Champion, I did and I won…"
+Then I took advanced combatives, someone suggested I challenge the Champion, I did and I won..."

 "And you were still Fang Leader?"